 We respond to enquiries (both direct and via the Society's national call centre) from the public about animals locally.
-The public benefits from knowing that we can intervene to assist animals in need, either directly or by referral to the National RSPCA Inspectorate.
+The public benefits from knowing that we can intervene to assist animals in need.
 We offer free animal care advice by giving appropriate information to adopters and responding to enquiries from the public.
 The public benefits through the promotion of responsible pet ownership.
 Within the terms of our governing document, we support the National Society.

 We provide volunteering opportunities for those who wish to support our work, including trusteeship, fostering and fundraising.
 This benefits local people and companies by providing the possibility of doing work which is compassionate and rewarding.